 Unearned upfront fees pertains to the fees received from ATRAM as exclusive and sole fund manager of the Company for a five-year period as part of the Memorandum of Agreement executed last August 1, 2023.
 The Company recognized the upfront fees on a straight-line basis over five years.
-As of December 31, 2023, unearned upfront fees amounted to \$\frac{1}{2}\$263.78 million.
+As of December 31, 2024 and 2023, the unearned upfront fees amounted to ₱206.54 million and ₱263.78 million, respectively.
+In 2024 and 2023, the Company recognized upfront fees amounting ₱57.24 and ₱22.42, respectively presented under 'Others - net'.